-PTC is scheduled before the end of the first quarter - October 26-27.
+PTC is scheduled before the end of the first quarter - October 25-26.
 You will receive a notification of the time you have been scheduled for a conference with your child's classroom teacher.
-If you are unable to attend the conference at the scheduled time, you should re-schedule with the teacher(s).
+If you are unable to attend the conference at the scheduled time, please reschedule with the teacher(s).
+Teachers or parents may request additional conferences outside of this time, throughout the school year, if there are concerns about a student's progress.